Ravenfall

 Eastface Castle

 However, beneath the veneer of ingenuity and grandeur lies a city locked in turmoil.
-Eastface's King has defaulted on a massive loan taken from the Blackvault Bank, a powerful financial organization operated by dragons.
+Eastface's king has defaulted on a massive loan taken from the Blackvault Bank, a powerful financial organization operated by dragons.
 The loan, originally intended to secure independence from Dawnfire, has become a source of strife.
-Years of unpaid debt have culminated in the arrival of the Bank's enforcers—a mercenary army now stationed in the city.
+Years of unpaid debt have culminated in the arrival of the Bank's enforcers, a mercenary army now stationed in the city.

 The Umbral Dragon Lof’Markesh, the head of Blackvault Bank, has personally taken up residence in the royal castle.
-Many now refer to its ruler as Skarbak the Beggar King, a monarch whose coffers have run dry and whose control of his kingdom and millennias long legacy are falling apart.
+Many now refer to its ruler as “Skarbak the Beggar King,” a monarch whose coffers have run dry and whose control of his kingdom and millennia’s long legacy are falling apart.

 Midlake

+The snowy alpine mountains of Ravenfall dominate the skyline throughout the country, buttheir grandeur is most on display in the halfling valley town of Midlake.
+Nestled between two peaks and a sheer cliff, the town is nearly inaccessible by anything other than air travel for much of the year.
 Midlake has a quiet and humble charm, standing as perhaps the only known halfling settlement in all the world.
-The town is characterized by its 4- to 5-foot-tall brick houses, designed to accommodate the small folk.
+The town is characterized by its petite brick houses, designed to accommodate the small folk.
 These cozy homes feature steep, dark pine roofs, and the town is interspersed with grassy fields that break up the idyllic countryside.
-In its far northern section, the nearly tallfolk-sized manors, to an outsider might seem like normal houses but here in midlake are enormous and opulent.
+In its far northern section, the nearly tallfolk-sized manors might seem like normal houses, but here in midlake they are enormous and opulent.

 At the southernmost edge of the town lies a shimmering lake, its surface reflecting the surrounding peaks like a mirror.
 Spanning the lake is Ol'kad Bridge, a marvel of architecture with a tall arc that seems needlessly high for its purpose.
 Older than the town itself, the bridge has taken on a secondary role as a docking area for the infrequent airships that touch down in Midlake before venturing further over the mountains.